ssbc/ssb-meta-feeds-dm-spec/DERIVED_DM_KEYS.md

 1. When announcing a leaf feed, we generate a `nonce` (32 bytes of random data)
 2. We combine this with our `seed` using HKDF to generate a curve25519 keypair
-3. we publish the public key AND the `nonce` in the announce message metadata
+3. We publish the public key AND the `nonce` in the announce message's metadata
   ```js
   {
     type: 'meta/add/derived',